Let Them Eat Gluten Free Cake

 I posted my recipe for gluten free quick puff back in May of 2019 and then a revised version in January of 2022 that I thought was great (and it still is).
 BUT, I find myself never being able to leave well enough alone.
 That's a good thing for y'all, though (and myself) because it often leads to bigger and better things.
 And in this case, the difference is staggering.

-While that second recipe of mine was great, it used a total of 7 ingredients!
-That's quite a lot for something that we already have to make ourselves.
+While that second recipe of mine was great, it used a total of 7 ingredients, not including all the ingredients within the flour blend.
+That's quite a lot for something that we already have to make ourselves, don'tcha think?
 And most, if not all, of the time it's often used in recipes as a base, meaning even more ingredients will be needed.

 What is Rough Puff Pastry?